 The Breede River runs through the valley, so canoeing and swimming are the order of the day during summertime, while boat cruises on the Breede at Viljoensdrift are definitely one of the highlights of the region – especially during the Wine on the River Festival in October.

 The farms and restaurants in the Robertson Wine Valley often host fabulous local bands and artists so you can sip your wine in rhythm to a relaxed beat.

-At the Wacky Wine Weekend they really pulled out the stops, with each farm seeming to have found some hidden talent.
+At the Wacky Wine Weekend, they really pulled out the stops, with each farm seeming to have found some hidden talent.
 Lord’s Wines in McGregor even offered private concerts and movie nights, while Karen Zoid and Majozi graced the stage at Graham Beck.
-On a normal night in the valley you are bound to find a budding guitarist strumming a tune at a cozy restaurant while local art brings a touch of colour to the walls of various eateries and tasting rooms.
+On a normal night in the valley, you are bound to find a budding guitarist strumming a tune at a cosy restaurant while local art brings a touch of colour to the walls of various eateries and tasting rooms.

 5. Unleash your adventurous side